 3.4 Specialist Towing Gear

-Any specialist towing gear, for example bridles, are to be requested at the time of booking.
+Any specialist towing gear, should be discussed at a planning meeting.
 Where possible if bridles are to be used focsle plans and procedures are to be provide in advance of the operation.

 3.5 Standard risk assessment (Ship towing)